mpio-be/mapps/README.md

 ## Map apps
-Building blocks for simple map apps using shiny and MariaDB
+Templates for simple map apps using shiny, leaflet and MariaDB.